gayatalyosef/Gymme-Project/README.md

 ## how to run the project
 run the command: npm run dev

-      If you are running the project from the University, please make sure to connect with a hotspot.
-      There is an issue with connecting to the database when using the University's free WIFI.

 Ensure that you have the following installed:
 * **NodeJs** version 16.17.0 or higher
 * **mongodb** version 5.5.0 or higher